Babes in Toyland (1961 film): Disney's "Babes in Toyland Soldiers"

 Among the most significant legacies of the film has been its influence on Disney's theme parks worldwide.
 The Babes in Toyland sets were showcased in Disneyland Park as an attraction following the film's release and the Toy Soldiers became an iconic symbol of the holidays at Disneyland, Walt Disney World Resort and other Disney Parks around the world, considered a "draw" and featured heavily in television, online and print advertising rivaling the castles and the famous Disney characters in appearances.
 Disney's Babes in Toyland Soldiers are the equivalent of the Rockettes' appearance at the Macy's Thanksgiving Day Parade in that park guests and TV viewers expect to see them every year.

-The soldiers also appear in the stop-motion nursery sequence in Walt Disney's 1964 musical fantasy Mary Poppins.
+The soldiers also appear in the stop-motion nursery sequence in Walt Disney's 1964 film Mary Poppins.
 They were designed by Disney animator and Imagineer Bill Justice, who with fellow Imagineer X Atencio, created the sequence in the film.
 Justice designed the park soldiers to match the Babes in Toyland movie soldiers exactly as they appeared in the 1961 film.
-They made their television debut on Walt Disney's Wonderful World of Color when Walt Disney presented the Disneyland Christmas parade in the episode, "Holiday Time at Disneyland."
+They made their television debut on Walt Disney's Wonderful World of Color when Walt Disney presented the Disneyland Christmas parade in the episode "Holiday Time at Disneyland".